YottaDB/YDBDoc/GTMAdminOps/ydbjournal.rst

 .. parsed-literal::
    -RES[YNC]=<journal sequence number>

-Specifies the journal sequence number to which YottaDB/GT.M must rollback the database/journal files need to be rolled back to a specific point.
-If you specify a journal sequence number that is greater than the last consistent state, YottaDB/GT.M rolls back the database/journal files to the last consistent state.
+Specifies the journal sequence number to which YottaDB must rollback the database/journal files need to be rolled back to a specific point.
+If you specify a journal sequence number that is greater than the last consistent state, YottaDB rolls back the database/journal files to the last consistent state.
 Under normal operating conditions, this qualifier is not needed.

 ++++++++++++++++++++++++++++++
 Journal Control Qualifiers